vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 ![image](/assets/2025-09-01/030.png)

-## Preparing the datasource and writing the variables
+## Prepare the data source and write the variables

+Next, we create a data source for the S7 data.
+We use the standard Siemens S7 data source---even though the data is coming from a Flow, and not directly from an S7.

-For the data source we use a classical Siemens S7 data source and configure it to access the three values on the PLC.
+We configure it to give it access to the three variables on the S7:

 ![image](/assets/2025-09-01/040.png)